Expungement Frequently Asked Questions

 Can I own a gun after expungement in Michigan?

 Suppose you obtain a pardon or the expungement of your felony conviction.
 In that case, you can legally own firearms under Michigan law because it’s as if your conviction never occurred in the first place.
-In other words, you cannot be convicted of Felon in Possession of a Firearm in a state or federal court.
+In other words, you cannot be convicted of being a Felon in Possession of a Firearm in a state court.
 Most firearms must be registered to possess a firearm or get a CPL lawfully.
 The FBI will not recognize some expungements.
 If the FBI does not acknowledge someone’s expungement, they cannot register a firearm or obtain a CPL.
 You can appeal an FBI denial based on an expunged conviction or seek relief through a federal lawsuit in a United States District Court.

 What is the Michigan Clean Slate Law?